gvwilson/thirdbit/_posts/2005/2005-10-18-next-steps.md

 date: 2005-10-18 16:49:28
 year: 2005
 ---
-<p>I'm now officially back on the job market---I've enjoyed my year of
+<p>I'm now officially back on the job market—I've enjoyed my year of
 gainful unemployment, but for a bunch of reasons, it's time to line up a steady income.
 I'm interested in anything that looks fresh (fresher than porting 100K lines of C++ to 64-bit architectures and debugging